nirajmind/opsvoice-assistant/README.md

 # OpsVoice Assistant 🚀

-An AI-powered backend application built for the **AI Partner Catalyst Hackathon**.
+Voice‑powered AI observability assistant built with **Google Cloud Vertex AI / Gemini** and **Datadog APM**.
-This project integrates **Google Cloud Vertex AI / Gemini** with **Datadog APM** to deliver end-to-end observability for an LLM-powered application.
+Built for the **AI Partner Catalyst Hackathon** to showcase end‑to‑end monitoring of an LLM‑powered backend.

 ---